HELP! My dog is dominant

 How can you help?

 Ask if you can see the dog walker’s set up.
 She/he may need to change the location of where your dog travels or have extra room between crates.
 If the anxiety continues it may be an idea to swap to solo walks – where your dog can still meet other dogs at a distance below its threshold, but without the need to travel.
-You can also treat your dog’s anxiety with the best cbd for dogs.
-Click here to see the ideal CBD dosage plan for your dog.
-Read first about delta 9 and how much of it is safe.
-This article about the best delta 9 gummies is a great place to start your research.

 Example 3: My dog plays so routh – she’s always trying to be the dominant dog, often scaring smaller dogs